jenkinsci/jira-steps-plugin/hugo/content/steps/issuelink/jira_get_remote_issuelink.md

 +++
-title = "GetRemoteIssueLink"
+title = "GetIssueRemoteLink"
-description = "More about jiraGetRemoteIssueLink step." tags = ["steps", "issue", "issuelink"] weight = 3 date = "2017-11-12"
+description = "More about jiraGetIssueRemoteLink step." tags = ["steps", "issue", "issuelink"] weight = 3 date = "2017-11-12"
 lastmodifierdisplayname = "Naresh Rayapati"
 +++

-### jiraGetRemoteIssueLink
+### jiraGetIssueRemoteLink

 This step queries a particular remote link of an issue.